-Adjoining Zone Maximum rear boundary wall height NRZ 8m - Whether or not separated by a laneway MUZ/C1Z 11.2m - Whether or not separated by a laneway
+Adjoining Zone Maximum rear boundary wall height NRZ 8m - Whether or not separated by a laneway

-Upper levels above a rear boundary wall should be set back from the rear boundary and be contained within a 45 degree setback envelope.
+Upper levels above a rear boundary wall must be set back from the rear boundary and be contained within a 45 degree setback envelope.
 The envelope's angle is to be measured perpendicular to the adjoining residential site's boundary, taken from the centre of the boundary.
 This does not apply to a Commercial 1 Zone and/or Mixed Use Zone interface.